rakshita221103/iris_project/README.md

 # IRIS-FLOWER CLASSIFICATION (LOGISTIC REGRESSION)
 ### The Iris Flower Classification project uses machine learning to predict Iris species based on petal and sepal measurements.
-It demonstrates practical applications of data science through Python, Pandas, Scikit-Learn, and Flask for web deployment.
+It demonstrates practical applications of data science through Python, Pandas and Flask for web deployment.
 ## Dataset Columns:
 ### The Iris dataset, sourced from the UCI Machine Learning Repository, consists of 150 samples with 4 features, providing a rich and balanced dataset for species classification.
 ### a)Sepal Length(cm):The length of the sepal,the outermost part of the flower.